Skip to main content

 Women’s Money Matters and Second Chance Cars Partner to Provide the Gift of Mobility

-By In The News, News, Blogs, Events
+By In The News, Programs & Partnerships

 Women’s Money Matters has announced its partnership with Second Chance Cars, a nonprofit organization committed to positively impacting the lives of individuals facing financial challenges and supporting women living on low incomes.
 Second Chance Cars provides participants with greater mobility through this collaboration by giving our participants and graduates reliable used cars.
 They help people get, keep, or grow their jobs through affordable car ownership.